b-tomasz/Simplify-Home-Automation/README.md

 | Grafana   | 10.10.80.1 | (8004:3000)                                         | grafana.home / grafana.[your Domain]     |
 | Unifi     | 10.10.90.1 | (8443:8443), 3478:3478,<br />8080:8080, 10001:10001 | unifi.home / unifi.[your Domain]         |

-All Ports marked with brackets () are not active, but can be activated in the docker-compose.yml File of each container.
-These are only required if you want to access the Container directly.
+All ports marked with brackets () are not active, but can be activated in the docker-compose.yml File of each container.
+These are only required if you want to access the container directly.

 ## Networks

 - Default homeautomation
-- Network is defined in Nginx Container
+- Network is defined in Nginx container

 ## Ports that need to be forwarded to Raspberry Pi

-If you use an external Domain to use SSL Certificates (what we strongly recommend) it is necessary that you forward the follwing Ports to Your Raspberry Pi
+If you use an external domain to use SSL-Certificates (what we strongly recommend) it is necessary that you forward the follwing ports to your Raspberry Pi

 - HTTP: 80 (tcp)
-  - Used to generate SSL certificates and redirect http to https
+  - Used to generate SSL-Certificates and redirect http to https
 - HTTPS: 443 (tcp)
-  - Used to access Bitwarden from outside your Network
+  - Used to access Bitwarden from outside your network
 - VPN: 10000 (udp)
   - Used to connect to your homenetwork via a VPN